Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • Have processes to challenge decisions

-• Have a process for resolution in case of decisions deadlock
+• Have a process for resolution in case of decision deadlock

 • Ensure the decision-making process (e.g., which group/people makes the decision, how they make it, timeline) is well-defined, documented, and public, to be clear about who should be in the room to make decisions at different levels